rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 )

 The impulse hammer test was conducted using the roving hammer method, where the hammer is moved between measurement points while the sensors remain fixed.
-This approach was chosen over the roving sensor method, in which the sensor is moved and the excitation point is fixed, as it is more practical for lightweight structures like PCBs.
+This approach was chosen over the roving sensor method, in which the sensor is moved and the excitation point is fixed, as it is more practical for lightweight structures like _PCBs_.

 The roving hammer method is advantageous for lightweight or delicate structures because it avoids repeatedly attaching and detaching sensors, which can affect mass loading and measurement consistency.
 However, it requires careful control of the excitation force at each point.
 The roving sensor method, on the other hand, keeps the excitation location fixed and moves the sensor, which can be beneficial for larger or more robust structures but may introduce variability due to sensor handling and repeated mounting.